oprypin/crsfml/gitbook/graphics-shader.md

 # load only the vertex shader
 shader = SF::Shader.from_file("vertex_shader.vert", SF::Shader::Vertex)

-unless shader
-    # error...
-end

 # load only the fragment shader
 shader = SF::Shader.from_file("fragment_shader.frag", SF::Shader::Fragment)

-unless shader
-    # error...
-end

 # load both shaders
 shader = SF::Shader.from_file("vertex_shader.vert", "fragment_shader.frag")

-unless shader
-    # error...
-end
 ```

-Shader source is contained in simple text files (like your C++ code).
+Shader source is contained in simple text files (like your Crystal code).
 Their extension doesn't really matter, it can be anything you want, you can even omit it. ".vert" and ".frag" are just examples of possible extensions.

 The `from_file` function can sometimes fail with no obvious reason.
 First, check the error message that CrSFML prints to the standard output (check the console).
 If the message is unable to open file, make sure that the *working directory* (which is the directory that any file path will be interpreted relative to) is what you think it is: When you run the application from your desktop environment, the working directory is the executable folder.
-However, when you launch your program from your IDE (Visual Studio, Code::Blocks, ...) the working directory might sometimes be set to the *project* directory instead.
-This can usually be changed quite easily in the project settings.

 Shaders can also be loaded directly from strings, with the `from_memory` function.
 This can be useful if you want to embed the shader source directly into your program.